Cosmicflows-4: Summary

-Our absolute scaling also comes through groups affiliations, those involving galaxies with TRGB, CPLR, or maser distances.
-With this step, as with all the precursor steps involving the integration of individual methodologies and the uniting of methodologies, the merging was carried out with a Markov Chain Monte-Carlo sampling from probability distributions governed by error assignments.
+Our absolute scaling also comes through group affiliations, those involving galaxies with TRGB, CPLR, or maser distances.
+With this step, as with all the precursor steps involving the integration of individual methodologies and the uniting of methodologies, the merging was carried out with an MCMC sampling from probability distributions governed by error assignments.

-Our best value for the Hubble constant of $H_0 = 75.0$~\kmsMpc\ has a formal statistical error of only $\pm 0.8$~\kmsMpc.
-However as discussed in \S \ref{sec:zp}, the calibration is lowered by 2.8~\kmsMpc\ if the only coupling is through SNIa.
+Our best value for the Hubble constant of $H_0 = 74.6$~\kmsMpc\ has a formal statistical error of only $\pm 0.8$~\kmsMpc.
+However, as discussed in \S \ref{sec:zp}, the calibration is lowered by 2.5~\kmsMpc\ if the only coupling is through SN~Ia.
 Let us try to be clear on the separate routes to $H_0$ giving these different results.
-With our preferred route, the 1008 SNIa are merged with the FP, TF, SBF, and SNII material onto a common but arbitrary scale, then this ensemble is merged with 128 galaxies involving some combination of the TRGB, CPLR, and maser calibrators.
-In the alternate route, the linkage involves establishing the SNIa scale alone with 44 SNIa host galaxies with TRGB, CPLR, or maser information.
-This latter route giving $H_0=72.2$~\kmsMpc\ is in good agreement with the value by \citet{2022ApJ...934L...7R} of $H_0=73.0\pm1.0$~\kmsMpc\ involving much the same input.
-The same systematic difference was found between an ensemble of methodologies approach versus SNIa only in the compilation of {\it Cosmicflows-3} \citep{2016AJ....152...50T}.
+With our preferred route, the 1008 SN~Ia are merged with the FP, TF, SBF, and SN~II material onto a common but arbitrary scale, then this ensemble is merged with 128 galaxies involving some combination of the TRGB, CPLR, and maser calibrators.
+In the alternate route, the linkage involves establishing the SN~Ia scale alone with 44 SN~Ia host galaxies with TRGB, CPLR, or maser information.
+This latter route giving $H_0=72.1$~\kmsMpc\ is in good agreement with the value by \citet{2022ApJ...934L...7R} of $H_0=73.0\pm1.0$~\kmsMpc\ involving much the same input.
+The same systematic difference was found between an ensemble of methodologies approach versus SN~Ia only in the compilation of {\it Cosmicflows-3} \citep{2016AJ....152...50T}.